Glenn-v-W/nlp-ue4/README.md

 ### command window pops up on first begin play

 On first play, the plugin adds modules to the python virtual environment.
 This may take a few minutes depending on internet connectivity.
+If the NaturalLanguageComponent does not complete training, wait for a few minutes before pressing play again.

 ## [License](https://github.com/Glenn-v-W/nlp-ue4/blob/master/LICENSE)
 NLP and Tensorflow Plugin - [MIT](https://opensource.org/licenses/MIT)